How Jekyll works

 end

-The site is built through a call to site.process
+The site is built through a call to #process, the main method in the Jekyll::Site class.

-class.
-Finally, it runs the local server if --server
+Finally, it runs the local server if --server was specified.

 def process